axolotl-ai-cloud/axolotl/README.md

 # inspired by StackLLaMA. see https://huggingface.co/blog/stackllama#supervised-fine-tuning
 max_packed_sequence_len: 1024

-# if you want to use lora, leave blank to train all parameters in original model
+# if you want to use 'lora' or 'qlora' or leave blank to train all parameters in original model
 adapter: lora
 # if you already have a lora model trained that you want to load, put that here
 # lora hyperparameters